 Regional Transportation Plan

-The JRTA is addressing transportation issues associated with the rapid growth taking place in Halifax and surrounding communities.
-To achieve this, we're developing a Regional Transportation Plan.
+Link Nova Scotia (formerly the Joint Regional Transportation Agency) is addressing transportation issues associated with the rapid growth taking place in Halifax and surrounding communities.

 Past Engagement